HC CSKA Moscow

-In addition to nine division titles and record six Continental Cups, CSKA has reached the Gagarin Cup Finals five times, winning in 2019 and 2022.
+In addition to nine division titles and record six Continental Cups, CSKA has reached the Gagarin Cup Finals six times, winning in 2019, 2022 and 2023.
 The club also became the first one to win both the Continental Cup and the Gagarin Cup in the same season.

 In 2018, after more than 50 seasons at the old Ice Palace, the team moved to a new arena, which is now called CSKA Arena, their present home arena in Moscow.

 History

 The club was founded in 1946 as CDKA (Centralnyy Dom Krasnoy Armii – Central House of the Red Army, referring to the Army community centre in Moscow).
 It was known as CDSA (with Red Army changed to Soviet Army) from 1952 – 1954, as CSK MO (Central Sports Club of the Ministry of Defense) from 1955 – 1959, and acquired its current name in 1960.

 As a hockey powerhouse

 CSKA won 32 Soviet regular season championships during the Soviet League's 46-year existence, far and away the most in the league's history; no other team won more than five.
 This included all but six from 1955 to 1989 and 13 in a row from 1977 to 1989.
 By comparison, no NHL team has won more than five Stanley Cups in a row since the NHL took de facto control of the trophy in 1926.

 CSKA was just as dominant in the European Cup.
 They won all but two titles from 1969 to 1990, including 13 in a row from 1978 to 1990.
 The team's first coach was Anatoli Tarasov, who would later become famous as the coach of the Soviet national team.
 Tarasov coached the Red Army Team, either alone or with co-coaches, for most of the time from 1946 to 1975.
 The team's greatest run came under Viktor Tikhonov, who was coach from 1977 to 1996—serving for most of that time as coach of the national team.

 The Red Army Team was able to pull off such a long run of dominance because during the Soviet era, the entire CSKA organization was a functioning division of the Soviet Armed Forces via the Ministry of Defence.
 As all able-bodied Soviet males had to serve in the military, the team was able to literally draft the best young hockey players in the Soviet Union onto the team.
 All players were commissioned officers in the Soviet Army.
 There was a substantial overlap between the rosters of the Red Army Team and the Soviet national team, which was one factor behind the Soviets' near-absolute dominance of international hockey from the 1950s through the early 1990s.
 By the late 1980s, however, the long run of Red Army dominance caused a significant dropoff in attendance throughout the league.